aghos4306/commercejsshoppingsite/README.md

 ## Navigation bar.Create a Navbar component.
 Import AppBar, Toolbar, IconButton, Badge, MenuItem, Menu, Typography from material-ui/core.
 Create Navbar layout.

-## Navbar image. create assets folder inside src. paste image inside assets folder. import this image into Navbar.jsx and just use the logo
+## Navbar image. create assets folder inside src. paste image inside assets folder. import this image into Navbar.jsx and just use the logo.
+Build the navbar, import it into App.js file and render it.